Skip to main content

 Browser Events: Browser Default Actions

-What is a default action considered in the browser?
+What is a default action in the context of a browser?

 View Answer:

-Interview Response: There are several different default actions in the browser.
+Interview Response: A default action is a browser's built-in behavior that occurs in response to specific user events, such as clicking a link, submitting a form, or pressing a key.
+There are several different default actions in the browser.
 For instance, a click on a link initiates the navigation to the specified URL.
 Another default action is highlighting text when pressing a mouse button as we glide over the text.
 As developers, we have control over many of these actions.

-Is there a built-in function or method to prevent browser actions?
+Is there a built-in function or method to prevent default browser actions?

 View Answer: